Sonia Vovan

 PT, BHSc, MScPT, Ph.D.
 Candidate

-I am a Registered Physiotherapist and Vestibular Therapist (based in Toronto, Ontario, Canada) with a passion for helping everyone get back to doing what they love.
-Concussions and vestibular disorders are widely considered as “invisible” conditions, and it may be difficult for others to understand how you feel because they can’t “see” it.
-My mission is to increase awareness of “invisible” conditions and help you understand what’s going on in your body so that you can feel empowered to have more control over your body and build your confidence to speak up about your health care needs.
+I am a Registered Physiotherapist and Vestibular Therapist based in Toronto, Ontario, Canada, with a passion for helping everyone return to doing what they love.
+Concussions and vestibular disorders are often called “invisible” conditions, making it hard for others to understand how you feel because they can’t “see” it.
+My goal is to raise awareness of these “invisible” conditions and help you understand what’s happening in your body, so you can feel more in control and gain confidence to speak up about your health care needs.

 I do this by being a: